-Located in front of a bus stop at a junction of a minor road and a busy main road, this reconstruction of a small bungalow house by Aamer Architects is attracting attention from the community for its dynamic form and interesting use of materials.
+Located in front of a bus stop at a junction of a minor road and a busy main road, this reconstruction of a small bungalow house by Aamer Architects is attracting attention from the community for its dynamic form and interesting use of materials in a house design.

-The combination of raw off-form concrete and finely crafted solid teak screens from Bali makes the house design unique and one-of-a-kind.
-It also veils and protects the house from its harsh urban environment without compromising on views, natural light and ventilation.
+“Here, the architect had chosen a unique combination of raw off-form concrete and finely crafted solid teak screens from Bali” that veils and protects the house from its harsh urban environment without compromising on views, natural light and ventilation.

 Solid boundary walls and landscaping mitigate the traffic noise from the main road while providing an intriguing visual delight to bus drivers, passengers and passersby.

-The grand double volume living room, surrounded by a mezzanine study, library and corridors improves connection between occupants and gives the living space a dynamic interactive quality.
+The design of the house incorporates a grand double volume living room, surrounded by a mezzanine study, library and corridors improves connection between occupants and gives the living space a dynamic interactive quality.

-As part of the architecture design, the internal spaces of the house at ground level blends easily with the outdoor decks, gardens and swimming pool, which also provides passive cooling to the house.
+At ground level, the internal spaces of the house blend easily with the outdoor decks, gardens and swimming pool, which also provides passive cooling to the house.

-The master bedroom located in the attic enjoys the comfort of deep overhangs, plenty of natural light and long distant views, not typical of such a dense urban site.
+The master bedroom located in the attic enjoys the comfort of deep overhangs, plenty of natural light and long distant views, not typical of such a dense urban site architecture.